fakowajo123/live-traffic-cyber-threat-analysis-using-honeypot-and-elk-stack/README.md

 # live-traffic-cyber-threat-analysis-using-honeypot-and-elk-stack
 This project demonstrates my ability to design and deploy a live cyber threat monitoring environment using production-grade tools and methodologies.
-I engineered a system that leverages honeypots to attract and log malicious activity, and integrated the ELK Stack (Elasticsearch, Logstash, Kibana) for real-time analysis and visualisation of threat data.
+I engineered a system that leverages honeypots to a[...]

 **Table of Contents**
 - [Architecture Overview](#architecture-overview)